-Water - SB 552 revises policies relating to Florida's environmental resources.
-The law requires a water management district (WMD) to help large water users, such as an electric utility, find the necessary water for new projects within the WMD or from the regional water supply.
-The process makes it more difficult to deny a water use permit for new generation that is not located within certain regions of the state.
+Water - SB 552 by Sen. Dean (R) (HB 7005 by the State Affairs Committee and Rep. Caldwell (R)) would revise policies relating to Florida's environmental resources.
+The legislation would require a water management district (WMD) to help large water users, such as an electric utility, find the necessary water for new projects within the WMD or from the regional water supply.
+The proposed process would make it more difficult to deny a water use permit for new generation that is not located within certain regions of the state.